-Barking is a very important communication tool between dogs and humans.
-With just a ruff or a yip your dog can tell you whether he’s hungry, if there’s someone approaching the front door, or if he’s ready to go out to do his business.
+Many are curious about what dog breeds bark the most.
+Barking itself is a very important communication tool between dogs and humans.
+With just a ruff or a yip your dog can tell you whether they are hungry, if there’s someone approaching the front door, or if it is time to go out to do some business.
 Some dogs hardly ever make a peep, but others have plenty to say – and you’ll hear all about it!
 These breeds are the chatterboxes of the dog world.

 #1 – Beagle

 It doesn’t matter if the snow is flying, a plastic bag is blowing down the street or a stranger is coming to visit, a Beagle will let its owner and anyone within a mile radius know what’s going on.

 #2 – Basset Hound

 The Basset was intended as a tracker and is easily distracted by scents and activities.
 They announce all company with a distinct howling type bark that will raise the roof.

 #3 – Jack Russell Terrier